 - Hard (3 lives, 3 continues, 9 stages, quick bullets/enemies).
 This is what previous Contras were like, excluding new content like the drop weapons button (A).

 There are 9 stages in Contra 4, each one unique from the rest.
 Some, like the jungle, were originally in previous games of the franchise.

 - Jungle (level 1) (originally level 1 in Contra)

-Crush - Missles with a very short range but ultimately deal heavy damage.
+- Crush - Missiles with a very short range but ultimately deal heavy damage.
 Upgraded form is the same with a longer range and deals slightly more damage.

-Flame - While version 1 is a poor boomerang, the only redeeming quality of which is that its better than Rapid, the upgraded version deals heavy damage and even deals splash damage after hitting enemies.
+- Flame - While version one is a poor boomerang, the only redeeming quality of which is that its better than Rapid, the upgraded version deals heavy damage and even deals splash damage after hitting enemies.

-Homing - Relatively weak missles that seek after opponents one at a time, allowing players to lazily avoid aiming.
-Its upgraded form has 3 missles for ever shot.
+- Homing - Relatively weak missiles that seek after opponents one at a time, allowing players to lazily avoid aiming.
+Its upgraded form has 3 missiles for ever shot.

-Spread shot - Three bullets that fire from the Contra's gun - 5 if you can get your hands on a level 2.
+- Spread shot - Three bullets that fire from the Contra's gun - five if upgraded to level 2.
 Good for having such a wide range.

 It wouldn't be a 20 year anniversary without enough nostalgic bonuses, and in Contra 4 there are plenty.